CPAN-Security/security.metacpan.org/README.md

 Welcome to the [CPAN Security Working Group](https://security.metacpan.org/).
 This is a community effort for supporting and responding to security incidents.
-We also care about related concerns with CPAN distributions, like improving supply chain security and making CPAN become a more secure and trustworthy publishing platform.
+We also care about other security-related concerns with CPAN distributions, and the CPAN/PAUSE infrastructure, tooling and ecosystem in general.
+This includes improving supply chain security, making CPAN become a more secure and trustworthy publishing platform, and more.

 ## Contact us